ashik4715/gimo-project/README.md

 # Project Info
-This is a A task for React search data from API with AXIOS function and implementation with ExpressJS.
+This is a A task for React to perform POST and GET Request with AXIOS function and implementation with ExpressJS.
 # Important command

 ## Mysql Database Setup info